 This is an aluminum Chassis Mount

-used yet.
-The reason this info is here is because It has
+used in this project.
+The reason this info is here is

 been suggested for durability (particularly in corrosive environments)

 that some of you might consider a different style resistor instead of

 the Dorman resistor board I used.
 Most of the suggestions have

 pointing to ceramic automotive resistors, such as those used for